First Triathlon Race

 After an athlete completes their required race distance of the bike course, they will arrive back to the transition area, dismount their bike in the designated area and run their bike into transition.

-It is an athlete’s responsibility to know how loops of the bike course they must do so review this with your athlete.
+~IMPORTANT~ It is an athlete’s responsibility to know how loops of the bike course they must do so review this with your athlete.
+We DO NOT count laps for your athlete.

-Athletes will complete the required distance for their age group and arrive at the finish line where their final time will be recorded, timing chip removed, and receive a custom finisher’s medal.
+Athletes will complete the required distance for their age group and arrive at the finish line where their name will be announced by the race announcer, final time will be recorded, timing chip removed, and receive a custom finisher’s medal.

 Now, the first time athlete can officially be called a Triathlete!